nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Edits the contact at the specified index in the currently viewed list.
 * At least one of the fields must be provided
-* Existing values will be updated to the input values
+* Existing values of the fields specified will be erased and updated to the input values

 Format: `edit INDEX [n/NAME] [e/EMAIL] [m/MODULE_CODE LESSON_CODE(S)] [p/PHONE] [h/TELEGRAM_HANDLE] [r/REMARK]`